CKC-Technologies/tunl-embedded-payment-form/README.md

 - `api_key` - Your Tunl API Key
 - `secret`  - Your Tunl API Secret
 - `iframe_referer` - Your Domain URL
+- `tunl_sandbox` - Not strictly require, but commonly needed during development
+- `allow_client_side_sdk` - Not strictly required, but almost always what you want

 ```php